xubingyue/avocadodb/Documentation/Books/Manual/Appendix/Deprecated/README.md

 kept for backward compatibility.
 There are usually better alternatives to replace the old features with:

-- **Simple Queries**: Ideomatic interface in arangosh to perform trivial queries.
+- **Simple Queries**: Ideomatic interface in avocadosh to perform trivial queries.
-  They are superseded by [AQL queries](../../../AQL/index.html), which can also be run in arangosh.
+  They are superseded by [AQL queries](../../../AQL/index.html), which can also be run in avocadosh.
 AQL is a language on its own and way more powerful than *Simple Queries* could ever be.
 In fact, the (still supported) *Simple Queries* are translated internally to AQL, then the AQL query is optimized and run against the database in recent versions, because of better performance and